FiditeNemini/CrossBasic/README.md

 License 📄

-This project is licensed under the MIT License.
+This project is licensed under the CBSL-1.1 License.
 See the LICENSE file for details.

 ---